microsoftgraph/microsoft-graph-docs.ru-RU/api-reference/beta/api/reportroot-getcredentialusagesummary.md

 ---
-title: 'Reportroot.: Жеткредентиалусажесуммари'
+title: 'reportRoot: getCredentialUsageSummary'
-description: Сообщите о текущем состоянии того, сколько пользователей в вашей организации используют возможности самостоятельного сброса пароля.
+description: Report the current state of how many users in your organization are using self-service password reset capabilities.
 localization_priority: Normal
 author: besiler
-ms.prod: reports
+ms.prod: identity-and-access-reports
 doc_type: apiPageType
-ms.openlocfilehash: 5d270b3edaebc64160cd356ef32c60ae77d8f539
+ms.openlocfilehash: 56015afd7bc5589d518277df555ac511b7f91657
-ms.sourcegitcommit: 9f88b7e41a4a4a4d5f52bd995ce07c6f702bd5d6
+ms.sourcegitcommit: 1004835b44271f2e50332a1bdc9097d4b06a914a
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 12/01/2020
+ms.lasthandoff: 02/06/2021
-ms.locfileid: "49523576"
+ms.locfileid: "50131357"
 ---
-# <a name="reportroot-getcredentialusagesummary"></a>Reportroot.: Жеткредентиалусажесуммари
+# <a name="reportroot-getcredentialusagesummary"></a>reportRoot: getCredentialUsageSummary

 Пространство имен: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Сообщите о текущем состоянии того, сколько пользователей в вашей организации использовало возможности самостоятельного сброса пароля.
+Report the current state of how many users in your organization used the self-service password reset capabilities.

 ## <a name="permissions"></a>Разрешения